lcerdaal/MRNeuroblastomaSegmentation/README.md

-# MRNeuroblastomaSegmentation
+# MR Neuroblastoma Segmentation
-Automatic segmentation of neuroblastoma in MR images
+This is an automatic segmentation tool of neuroblastoma tumors in MR images